Nonparametric methods controlling the median of the false discovery proportion: Introduction

 \subsection{Contributions}

 This paper focuses on the types of multiple testing problems discussed at the beginning of this Introduction, i.e., we consider one-sided or non-equivalence hypotheses, where it is expected that most hypotheses are false.
-For these settings, this paper proposes nonparametric mFDP controlling methods that are more powerful than existing exact mFDP and FDR methods.
-Our methods are built in such a way that they have good power when most parameters lie in their expected directions or intervals, which correspond to the alternative hypotheses.
-Our methods are valid for finite samples regardless of the actual parameters, but they only have good power if the user's a priori expectations are mostly correct---which is usually the case in the applications we are interested in here.
+For these settings, this paper proposes nonparametric (or semiparametric) mFDP controlling methods that are more powerful than existing exact mFDP and FDR methods.
+The proposed methods are built in such a way that they have good power when most parameters tend to lie in their expected directions or intervals, which correspond to the alternative hypotheses.
+The methods are valid regardless of the actual parameters, but they only have good power if the user's a priori expectations are mostly correct---which is usually the case in the applications we are interested in here.
 Our approach then tends to be superior in power, even compared to known exact mFDP procedures based on stepping down \citp{lehmann2005generalizations} or closed testing \citp{hemerik2018false,goeman2021only,hemerik2024flexible}.
 Of course, most multiple testing procedures become more powerful if appropriate one-sided tests instead of two-sided tests are used.
 However, our approach exploits such knowledge more effectively, in settings such as those in Figure \ref{fig:scatter2}.

-The proposed methods are based computing a test statistic for every hypothesis and exploiting a natural symmetry property of the test statistics.
+The proposed methods are based on computing a test statistic for every hypothesis and exploiting a natural symmetry property of the test statistics.
 For example, it is well know that test statistics are often asymptotically multivariate normal, so that they are asymptotically jointly symmetric about their means.
 Even if $n$ is finite and the test statistics are not normal then they are often still symmetric, as we will explain.
 The consequence of the symmetry property is that the joint distribution of the test statistics is unchanged when we reflect them about their means.
 We exploit reflected test statistics to derive a \emph{median unbiased} estimator of the FDP, i.e., an estimator that underestimates the FDP with probability at most 0.5 \citp{hemerik2024flexible}.
 This is the same as a $50\%$-confidence upper bound for the FDP.
+Note that although we write ``median unbiased'' for short, we thus mean that the estimator is ``median not-downward biased''.
+Having a truly median unbiased estimate of the FDP seems impossible in general, because we would need information such as how many hypotheses are false.